comunica/Article-ISWC2018-Resource/content/related-work.md

 ### SPARQL engines

+In this section, we discuss SPARQL engines with and without an embedded store.
+Comunica is an engine that is independent of an RDF store, but for the sake of completeness, we also mention works _with_ a coupled store.

 Most of the existing SPARQL engines are coupled with an internal store.
-This store can either be native RDF store, such as [AllegroGraph](cite:cites allegrograph) or [Blazegraph](cite:cites blazegraph), or a non-RDF store can be used in the background, such as [Virtuoso](cite:cites virtuoso) that is a Object-Relational Database Management System and evaluates SPARQL queries by translating them into SQL.
+This can either be native a RDF store, such as for [AllegroGraph](cite:cites allegrograph) or [Blazegraph](cite:cites blazegraph), or a non-RDF store can be used, such as for [Virtuoso](cite:cites virtuoso) that is a Object-Relational Database Management System and evaluates SPARQL queries by translating them into SQL.

 The [Triple Pattern Fragments client](cite:cites ldf) is a client-side SPARQL engine that is decoupled from an RDF store.